Susan Tedeschi And Derek Trucks, Partners In Music And In Life

 "I mean, we both were a little nervous," Tedeschi recalls.
 "But if anything, we actually like each other better being around each other.
 We realized that because we've been on the road so much our lives, it was nice to not be on the phone so much and actually just be [together] in person."

-Trucks is now 39 and Tedeschi is 47; both are at an age when their older mentors like Greg Orman have been dying around them.
+Trucks is now 39 and Tedeschi is 47; both are at an age when their older mentors such as Gregg Allman have been dying around them.
 Kofi Burbridge, the longtime keyboardist and flutist for Tedeschi Trucks Band, also died recently at the age of 57, passing the same day that Signs was released.

 Tedeschi and Trucks say these losses were on their minds as they wrote this latest album."This record especially, I think more than anything we've done, happened in a time where there's just a lot in the air — in the world, personally and for the band."
 Trucks says.
 "All the lyrics were pretty raw and to the bone."